A SELF INDULGENT GEORGEATS SPIEL

 I work full time as a freelance recipe developer, food stylist, and food photographer.
 While I was working part time immediately after I graduated uni, I was offered a small job creating monthly content for a social media firm, so I lived at home, leeched off my parents, and ran with it.
-Over time, and with a HUGE amount of practice, I have built up my skillset, and my clients.
-Freelancing is definitely a higher stakes way to live, but I can’t imagine doing anything else.
+Over time, and with a huge amount of practice, I have built up my skillset, and my clients.

 What camera do you use?

 Let me preface this by saying that I think what you’re doing is more important than what camera you’re using – I spent the first three years of my photography journey with a super basic, cropped format SLR with a kit lens.
-I think this is honest the best way to learn if you’re an absolute novice, as I was.
+I think this is honestly the best way to learn if you’re a beginner, as I was, and still am in a lot of ways.
 I have zero patience for manuals or YouTube videos, so for me personally, it was ideal to learn by doing, and to do it gradually.

 What can and can’t you eat?

 I’m gluten free, low FODMAP, and pescetarian.
 Going gluten free was basically the start of my exploration with eliminating foods, and I started around 5 years ago.
-Before that, I hadn’t seriously considered the impact of food on my digestive woes (nor had my doctors, which was kind of ridiculous.)
+Before that, I hadn’t seriously considered the impact of food on my digestive woes (nor had my doctors, which is wild.)

 I experienced considerable relief from constant headaches by going gluten free, only to find my health going downhill AGAIN a few years later.
 Though I’d previously looked at the FODMAP diet, I’d immediately discounted it for being too hard.
 The difference this time?
 I was (and still am, in most aspects of my life) desperate.
-While it’s tricky to maintain any sort of diet as a full time recipe developer, I’ve found the FODMAP framework to be incredibly helpful in managing and minimising my symptoms, while I figure errything out.
+While it’s tricky to maintain any sort of diet as a full time recipe developer, I’ve found the FODMAP framework to be incredibly helpful in managing and minimising my symptoms, while I figure out my ~extra~ digestive system.

 How did you become a freelancer?

-After my contract with the bank ended, their PR company (who my sister had also t’eed me up with, thanks sis) asked if I could create content for some of their brands, and the rest is history.
-I lived at home for two years, earned meagre money and deprived myself of a social life, but eventually I built up a strong client base that allowed me to move back to my beloved Melbourne, where I continue to deprive myself of weekends and a social life, to this day.
+After my contract with the bank ended, their PR company asked if I could create content for some of their brands, and the rest is history.
+I lived at home for two years, earned meagre money and deprived myself of a social life.
+Eventually I built up a strong client base that allowed me to move back to Melbourne, where I continue to deprive myself of weekends and a social life, to this day.